---

 5. Anything else

-We use clippy with the clippy::all preset for linting.
-See The Configuring CI section for how to invoke it.
+We use [clippy](https://github.com/rust-lang/rust-clippy) with the `clippy::all` preset for linting.
+See The *Configuring CI* section for how to invoke it.

 In addition to that, every crate enable the following warnings in its top-level file after the doc block before imports (see the [list of all available lints](https://doc.rust-lang.org/rustc/lints/listing/allowed-by-default.html)):